-The Taj Mahal has always been an attraction highly raved in India.
+The Taj Mahal has always been an attraction highly raved about in India.
 One of the wonders of the world, the Taj Mahal was erected as an ode to love.
 Not only does it tell the heart-wrenching love story of Shah Jahan and his wife Mumtaz Mahal, it is also a beautifully constructed monument that is universally admired.

 In our recent trip to India, we visited the Taj Mahal as we backpacked through Agra and it is certainly a sight you cannot miss.
 Possibly the most photo-worthy place in India, the Taj Mahal promises not to disappoint.
 If you’re big on photography like I am, here’s a Taj Mahal Photography Guide to taking great photos with a hassle-free experience!